-A number of informational booklets have been created to provide UNJSPF participants, retirees, and beneficiaries with information about pensionrelated issues, such as Disability Benefit, Participation, Separation, Survivor's Benefit, Validation, and Restoration booklets.
-PENSION ELEARNING MODULES The Pension eLearning Modules provide clients with information about their plan, along with pension rights, options, obligations and practical guidance.
-EDUCATIONAL VIDEOS A series of 21 educational videos available in English, French and Spanish offers a clear, concise and compelling way for participants, retirees and beneficiaries to learn about the Fund.
+BOOKLETS A number of informational booklets have been created to provide UNJSPF participants, retirees, and beneficiaries with information about pension-related issues, such as Disability Benefit, Participation, Separation, Survivor's Benefit, Validation, and Restoration booklets.
+PENSION ELEARNING MODULES The Pension eLearning Modules provide retirees and their beneficiaries information about their plan, along with pension rights, options and obligations and practical guidance.
+EDUCATIONAL VIDEOS A series of 21 educational videos available in English, French and Spanish offers a clear, concise and compelling way for participants, retirees/beneficiaries, and survivors to learn about the Pension Fund.

-SUSTAINABLE INVESTING

-Our Approach to Sustainable Investing outlines the Fund's sustainable investment approach, addressing environmental, social and governance (ESG) challenges that may affect the long-term sustainability of the Fund as well as its external footprint on the world.
+SUSTAINABLE INVESTING Our Approach to Sustainable Investing outlines the Fund's sustainable investment approach, addressing environmental, social and governance (ESG) challenges that may affect the long-term sustainability of the Fund as well as its external footprint on the world.
 REGULATIONS, RULES AND PENSION ADJUSTMENT SYSTEM The Fund's Regulations, Rules and Pension Adjustment System sets out the governance of the Fund, the benefits that are payable and how they are administered, and the rules of procedure for the proceedings of the Board and the Staff Pension Committee of each member organization.
 UNJSPF at your fingertips

 DIGITAL CERTIFICATE OF ENTITLEMENT APP Every year, the Fund verifies the continuing eligibility of retirees and beneficiaries to the benefits they are receiving.
 Learn how to download the app, so you can submit your annual Certificate of Entitlement.
-MEMBER SELF-SERVICE (MSS) MSS provides retirees and beneficiaries with a secure channel to access their pension account, download tutorials, and submit official forms and documents.
+MEMBER SELF-SERVICE (MSS) MSS provides retirees and their beneficiaries with a secure channel to access their pension account, download tutorials, and submit official forms and documents.